Time and the Trickster

 "But if I'm not there-" Rose started to say.

-"I will turn the threats back," the being said.
+"I will turn the threats back," the being promised.
 "Give me your agreement and I will have the power to turn back the alien threats from Earth."
-The being moved closer to her, "No families will suffer when the Pied Piper comes for their children, no one will die in the earthquakes caused by the Xylok, no cities will suffer damage and the Gorgon's Circle will be quietly destroyed without any deaths."
+The being moved closer to her and continued, "No families will suffer when the Pied Piper comes for their children, no one will die in the earthquakes caused by the Xylok, no cities will suffer damage and the Gorgon's Circle will be quietly destroyed without any deaths."
 The being added, "I'll even see to it that Sarah Jane does meet the Doctor again and rescues Luke to form her family.
 You don't owe the Guardians any loyalty," the being hissed to her.
 "Give me your agreement and I will release you back into the life you were supposed to live in the first place.
 A normal girl until the age of nineteen and then a time traveler in the TARDIS, a heroine of the universe by the Doctor's side."

 Rose swallowed, frozen to the spot.
 She should have been able to say no right away, but the old doubts and fears were nagging at her.
 "You're the Trickster aren't you?"
 Rose asked the being.
 "The Guardian said that you seek to create chaos and would rip the universe apart if you had the chance."